-Apply by 24 January 2021.
-Applicants with a suitable academic background will be invited to attend a recruitment and assessment day.
+Apply by 9am, 17 January 2022.
+Shortlisted applicants with a suitable academic background will be invited to participate in the CDT recruitment and assessment process.
 Applications after this date will be subject to remaining availability of studentships.
-We welcome applications at any time of year.
-Early application is advised.

 Please apply in the first instance via the CDT in Aerosol Science website: https://www.aerosol-cdt.ac.uk/

 Open days and visits

 Watch on-demand recordings from November's virtual open week.

 Get in touch

 Professor Jonathan Reid Professor of Chemistry Phone: +44 (0) 117 928 8681 Email: email@example.com